|Coronavirus (COVID-19) FAQS|

 2. Are Business Rates being adjusted to help businesses cope with the impact of Covid-19?

 The government had already announced the Business Rates retail discount will be increased to 50% in 2020-21.
-In light of the potential impact that Covid-19 will have, further measures are being introduced by the government to mitigate business disruption:
+Due to the impact that Covid-19 will have, further measures are being introduced by the government to mitigate business disruption:

-- To support small businesses affected by Covid-19 the government is increasing the Business Rates retail discount further to 100% till March 2021.
+- To support small businesses affected by Covid-19 the government has expanded the Business Rates retail discount further to 100% till March 2021.

 - The 100% relief will also be expanded to the leisure and hospitality sectors.